ScenicFramework/scenic/guides/overview_general.md

 - **Remotable:** Scenic devices know how to run themselves, but can still be accessed remotely.
-Remote traffic attempts to be as small so it can be used over the internet, cellular modems, Bluetooth, etc.
+Remote traffic attempts to be as small so it can be used over the Internet, cellular modems, Bluetooth, etc.

 - **Reusable:** Collections of UI can be packaged up for reuse with, and across applications.
 I expect to see Hex packages of controls, graphs, and more